mgomezoc/onecardmx/wp-content/plugins/sucuri-scanner/readme.txt

 We take your privacy seriously.
 For free plugin users without an API key, no information is collected by Sucuri.
 After activating an API key, Sucuri will store some information, such as logs.
 Please see our [Terms of Service](https://sucuri.net/terms) and [Privacy Policy](https://sucuri.net/privacy).
 Please email gdpr@sucuri.net if you have other questions about your privacy.

+# How do I configure the Cache-Control header?

+Go to Settings > Headers and enable the Cache-Control header selecting a mode according to your website's need and click on submit.
+You can also activate the Cache-Control header by updating the cache header fields in one of the page types by using the "Edit" button in the table rows.
+Please enable site caching on your WAF to use these settings.
+If you are a Sucuri client and require assistance, please [create a ticket](https://sucuri.net/privacy) and reach out to the firewall team for support.

 == Screenshots ==

 1. WordPress Integrity Tool - Detects added, modified, and removed files.